shimonah/shell/README.md

 # shell
-Files with shell scripts and aliases for applications.
+Files with shell scripts and aliases for applications.H